NellielProject/Nelliel/documentation/plugins/core-plugin-hooks.md

 |1    |`$raw_data`|`array` |Yes       |Yes       |Array of thread data that will be JSON encoded.|
 |2    |`$thread`  |`object`|No        |No        |The instance of `Nelliel\Content\Thread` being used.|

-### nel-in-during-index-json
+### nel-in-after-index-json
 Added: v0.9.30

-Called when the raw data for an index page has been generated.
+Called when the raw data for an index page has been generated for the JSON API.

 **Arguments**